German Dative Case (der Dativ)

 Table 1.5

-• Verbs requiring the dative case (Verben mit Dativ) use the dative.
+6. Verbs that require the dative case (Verben mit Dativ) always take a dative object.

 Some common German dative verbs are listed in Table 1.6: